WANG-ZIHENG/GlaucoDiff/README.md

 ### First

-**The complete code for generating glaucoma images will be made publicly available after the paper is accepted.**
+**The complete code for generating glaucoma images will be made publicly available after the paper is accepted.
+Coming Soon.**

 ### Second

 **Here, we provide only the training code and pre-trained models for TransUNet.
-The code for SAM, Unet, and the complete sample selection process will be made publicly available after the paper is published.**
+The code for SAM, Unet, and the complete sample selection process will be made publicly available after the paper is published.
+Coming Soon.**

 Trained segmentation model: